nkrkv/xod/docs/tutorial/02-deploy/README.md

 same tutorial there.
 </div>

-Sweet!
-Now let's upload your patch with the `led` node to Arduino!
-Here it is:
+Let's learn how to upload your patch with the node to Arduino!
+For an example we’re going to use the `welcome-to-xod/02-deploy` patch.
+Although the process is the same for any patch.

 ![Patch](./patch.png)